purpleidea/flabbergast/flabbergast-manual.md

     d : "a" & "b" # Yields "ab"
     e : "a" < "b" # Yields True

 The embedded expression must have converted an integer to a string; this is done using the `To` operator, which coerces from one type to another, though it happens implicitly for embedded expressions and string concatenation.
 There is also an `Is` operator that checks the type of its operand.
-Finally, there is an `As` operator, which checks the type of its operand, and causes an error if it is not correct.
+Finally, there is an `Enforce` operator, which checks the type of its operand, and causes an error if it is not correct.

     a : 5 To Str # Yields "5"
     b : 3.0 Is Int # Yields False
-    c : 3 As Int # Yields 3
+    c : 3 Enforce Int # Yields 3
-    d : "Hi" As Int # Error
+    d : "Hi" Enforce Int # Error
     e : 3.5 To Int # Yields 3

 On to frames, the core data structure of the language.
 Frames are arranged in a hierarchy: one frame nested inside another, this is called _containment_.
 Attributes in containing frames are available to contained frames: